 HW ALARM INPUT

 HW ALARM INPUT is a digital input.
-If grounded (e.g. by connecting to PIN 3), an external alarm is triggered.
-This alarm can be used for example to transmit information using SNMP Notification, informing for instance about a power outage or RTU problem.
-For details about Alarm management see chapter Advanced Configuration.
+If grounded (e.g. by connecting to pin 3), an external alarm is triggered.

 HW ALARM OUTPUT

 Standard RJ45 connectors for Ethernet connection.
-RipEX2 has 10/100 BaseT Auto MDI/MDIX interfaces so it can connect to 10 Mbps or 100 Mbps Ethernet network.
+RipEX2 has 10/100/1000Base-T Auto MDI/MDIX interfaces so it can connect to 10 Mb/s, 100 Mb/s or 1000 Mb/s Ethernet network.
 The speed can be selected manually or recognized automatically by RipEX2.
 RipEX2 is provided with Auto MDI/MDIX function which allows it to connect over both standard and cross cables, adapting itself automatically.